neu-se/CS4530-Fall-2024/Activities/Module11 REST Activity.md

 In this activity, you will use TSOA to build a REST client for our transcript database.

-Requirement: node -version = @16 or higher
+Requirement: node -version = 20

 As usual, download the [starter code]({{ site.baseurl }}{% link Activities/module11-rest-transcript-activity.zip %}) and run `npm install`.